You are here

 As CEPAR is a collaboration involving a number of universities, please be aware that the policies of the CEPAR member’s home university will override CEPAR policy where there is a difference.
 Links to relevant University policies are included in the document.

-EDI initiatives at CEPAR are led by the Director of ED&I, CEPAR Chief Investigator Professor Marian Baird AO.
-The Director is supported by a Centre-wide network focused on supporting and enhancing equity, diversity and inclusion at CEPAR.
+EDI initiatives at CEPAR are led by the Co-Directors of ED&I, CEPAR Chief Investigators Scientia Professor Kaarin Anstey and Professor Marian Baird AO.
+The Directors are supported by a Centre-wide network focused on supporting and enhancing equity, diversity and inclusion at CEPAR.